Please select the country or location you would like to see content from.

 treatment

-Oral rehydration solution
+Oral rehydration solution (ORS)

 EmailFacebookPinterestTwitter

-Who is it for?
+Who is oral rehydration solution for?

 Anyone who requires hydration.
-Oral rehydration solution can be used for dehydration that may be caused by illness, exercise, some people even use it for a hangover.
+Oral rehydration solution can be used for dehydration that may be caused by illness, exercise, or heat; some people even use it for a hangover.
 It can be used in children and adults.

 Always reconstitute oral rehydration tablets or sachets according to the manufacturer’s instructions, do not add more or less water than stated because the solution has been scientifically formulated to contain the right number of electrolytes and glucose to aid hydration.
 The amount to take will depend on your age.
 You should make up the solution when you intend to take it.
-If you are experiencing vomiting or having trouble keeping down fluids, reconstitute your rehydration solution, and take frequent but small sips.
+If you are experiencing vomiting or having trouble keeping down fluids, reconstitute your ORS and take frequent but small sips.
 It is important to finish the entire amount of the solution to see the benefit.

-How does it work?
+How does oral rehydration solution work?

 Are they safe?